DofusPouletFlemmards/DofusPouletFlemmards-ENG/README.md

   2. Then, send a private message to DofusPouletFlemmards#2343
   3. Once the payment/kamas has been received, I'll send you the program

-> Don't be fooled by imposter, please make sure to check my discord ID which is : #23434
+> Don't be fooled by an imposter, please make sure to check my discord ID which is : #23434

 - MEANS OF PAYMENT : **Paypal** or **Kamas**